 Her primary weapon is a staff, which is as weak as Grant's knife but not as restrictive in range.
 Other than the Stopwatch, though, Sypha has a repertoire of exclusive sub-weapons that deal powerful damage at little cost:

-- Fire Magic (1 jewel) - Sypha fires a burst of flame forward, dealing massive damage.
+- Fire Magic (1 Heart) - Sypha fires a burst of flame forward, dealing massive damage.

-- Ice Magic (1 jewel) - Clouds of ice crystals spreads from Sypha, which temporarily freeze enemies in blocks of ice.
+- Ice Magic (1 Heart) - Clouds of ice crystals spreads from Sypha, which temporarily freeze enemies in blocks of ice.
 (Allowing them to be destroyed in one hit by another weapon)

-- Lightning Magic (1 jewel) - Sypha fires three balls of lightning, which home in on vulnerable enemies.
+- Lightning Magic (1 Heart) - Sypha fires three balls of lightning, which home in on vulnerable enemies.

 (found after defeating Alucard in Stage 5-05 or by using the secret name "OKUDA")